Conductor-discriminant inequality for hyperelliptic curves in odd residue characteristic: Acknowledgements

 \section{Acknowledgements}

+The proof of inequality (\ref{Efirstreformulation}) was originally a much more involved argument that spanned over 40 pages explicitly describing the regular model $\mathcal{Y}_f$, see \cite{OS1} and \cite{OS2}.
+We thank the anonymous referee of \cite{OS1} for showing us the argument of Proposition~\ref{Pinduction}, allowing us to drastically shorten the paper.

-The authors would like to acknowledge the hospitality of the Mathematisches Forschungsinstitut Oberwolfach, where they participated in the ``Research in Pairs'' program during the writing of this paper.
-They would also like to thank Dino Lorenzini for useful conversations.
+We also acknowledge the hospitality of the Mathematisches Forschungsinstitut Oberwolfach, where we participated in the ``Research in Pairs'' program during the writing of this paper.
+Lastly, we would like to thank Dino Lorenzini for useful conversations.